Here's why good governance in Africa has stalled

 Worrying levels of deterioration

-Over the past ten years overall governance on the continent has improved by one point, with 37 countries recording an improvement in overall governance.
-Cote d'Ivoire is the most improved country in overall governance over the last ten years.
+Overall governance on the continent has improved by one point over the decade according to the report, 37 countries recorded an improvement, with Cote d'Ivoire witnessing the most.

-Ghana and South Africa both feature in the top ten best performing countries, but are also among those that have deteriorated most over the last ten years.

 Worryingly, freedom of expression has also deteriorated with two thirds of countries, representing 67% of the African population, witnessing a decline in freedom of expression with Kenya displaying the biggest slump.

-Freedom of Association and Assembly also recorded a decline even in high scoring countries like Mauritius and South Africa.
+Freedom of Association and Assembly also recorded a decline, affecting even high scoring countries like Mauritius and South Africa.

 Marginal improvement